Archinia/archinia-com/_blogger-exports/hackingtheearthship/for-import/13-chapter-i-just-facts-maam.md

 The Earthship books cover using wood for framing, but offer no clarification on the size or types of wood to use, or when it should be harvested.

-The website suggests that the aluminum can walls are very strong.
-However, the strength of the walls is not achieved by the aluminum, but by the cement that holds the cans together.
+The website suggests that the aluminum can walls are very strong.However, the strength of the walls is not achieved by the aluminum, but by the cement that holds the cans together.
 While aluminum itself is strong, in this application, it has a smooth surface.
 There is no way the bond between cement and metal is stronger than that of, say… porous bricks, to which the cement can bind at the pore level… and hence it is not as easy to build a truly strong wall by this means.
 Also, the way the walls are built requires you to crush the can a little, decreasing the amount of space that is taken up by the can, and requiring more cement.

 ### Roof